bbkane/bbkane.github.io/_posts/2018-03-14-Short-Python-Snippets.md

 title: Short Python Snippets
 ---

-This is just a collection of Python snippits that are too small for their own posts
+This is just a collection of Python snippits that are too small for their own posts.
+All code is for Python 3.

 ## Inline Multiline Strings